sipcapture/homer-app/README.md

 #### Installation
 ##### Local
-To get dependencies and compile the latest homer-webapp on your system, use the following commands:
+To get dependencies and compile the latest homer-app on your system, use the following commands:
 ```
 make modules
 make all
 ```
 ##### Docker
-To get dependencies and compile the latest homer-webapp using a docker builder, use the following command:
+To get dependencies and compile the latest homer-app using a docker builder, use the following command:
 ```
 make binary
 make frontend